RobertoPotato/100_Days_Of_Python/README.md

 - Created a Pomodoro app using Tkinter
 - Learnt about the canvas widget
 - Learnt about dynamic typing in python

+## Day 29 - Password generator Project
+- Uses TKInter and various other topics including reading and writing files to text files (external)
+- PASS - If you know you know.
+On to day 30...